tdep-developers/tdep-tutorials/05_lineshape/README.md

   <img src="Figures/T900K_samples_hsm.png" width="500" height="400">
 </p>

+In this figure we can see that by iteration 7 (128 samples) the spectral function is converged, and this is the number of configurations one should use from now on!

 - Now that we converged the number of configurations , we can now proceed and converge the q-point grid.
 To do this, re-run the same binary as above (with the now converged sampling) and change the 3 numbers in front of the -qg flag (i.e. to 5 5 5, 7 7 7, etc.).
 Note that you should change the name of the output files you want to save in order for them not to be re-written!

 - After doing this for a couple of different sets of q-point grids, we can now re-do the same plot as the first one but now plotting all of the spectral functions at the same time.
 It is the q-point grid at which the spectral function is converged that you should use for your calculations at this temperature.
 An example of this spectral function changing with the q-point grid can be seen below: